Académie Royale de Danse

 The Académie Royale de Danse was a former dance academy founded by Letters Patent on the initiative of King Louis XIV of France in March 1661.
 It was the first dance institution established in the Western world.

 History

-As one of King Louis’ first official edicts after the death of royal adviser Jules Mazarin, the "Letters Patent of the King to Establish a Royal Academy of Dance in the City of Paris" represented a critical step towards the young King's wielding of consolidated personal power.
+As one of King Louis' first official edicts after the death of royal adviser Jules Mazarin, the "Letters Patent of the King to Establish a Royal Academy of Dance in the City of Paris" represented a critical step towards the young King's consolidation of personal power.
 Structurally, the Académie consisted of thirteen dancing masters selected by King Louis XIV for being the "most experienced in the Art [of dance]."
 This "experience" was determined by each dancer's history of success in previous royal productions of ballets de cour.
 Most famously, eight of the selected dancing masters performed with King Louis XIV during his portrayal of Apollo, the Sun King, in Le Ballet de la nuit (1653).
-Although the object of the Académie was to reflect, analyze and normalize matters of dance, no document relating to its activity or to this theorization has survived.
+Although the object of the Académie was to reflect, analyze and normalize matters of dance, no document relating to its activity has survived.